TestCentricity/testcentricity_web/README.md

 bar, a search capability, a menu, or a pop-up panel. **UI Elements** and functional behavior are confined to the scope of a `PageSection` object.

+Below is an example of a header navigation bar feature that is common to multiple pages -

 ![Navigation Header](https://raw.githubusercontent.com/TestCentricity/testcentricity_web/main/.github/images/NavBar1.png "Navigation Header")

  -

 ![Navigation Header](https://raw.githubusercontent.com/TestCentricity/testcentricity_web/main/.github/images/NavBar2.png "Navigation Header")

-A header navigation bar feature that is common to multiple pages
+Below is an example of a popup Shopping Bag panel associated with a header navigation bar -

 ![Shopping Bag Popup](https://raw.githubusercontent.com/TestCentricity/testcentricity_web/main/.github/images/ShoppingBagPopUp.png "Shopping Bag Popup")

-A popup Shopping Bag panel associated with a header navigation bar

 A `PageSection` may contain other `PageSection` objects.